 Your guide to transactions, smart contracts and more

 As with any new industry or technology, there is an abundance of terms and acronyms being adopted to describe many of the innovations associated with blockchain.
-The intent of this glossary is provide a list of many of the common ones you are likely to encounter.
+The intent of this glossary is to provide a list of many of the common ones you are likely to encounter:

 Bitcoin The first decentralised digital currency.

 Blockchain A decentralised ledger where transactions are grouped together into blocks which are linked together in a cryptographically secure manner.
 These blocks are shared with all participants on the network.

 Decentralised Finance (DeFi) The ecosystem of decentralised applications being built on public blockchain networks such as Ethereum that governs innovations such as stable coins and decentralised lending, insurance and exchanges.